modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

 | Two-building LES dataset | lcHOSVD | 0.28%–2.82% ΔRRMSE | ≈2.4× |
 | Two-building LES dataset | lcSVD | 1.47%–10.54% ΔRRMSE | ≈31× |

 In simple terms, **lcSVD is usually faster**, while **lcHOSVD is usually more accurate for complex urban flow fields**.
-This behaviour is more evident in the two-building test case, where the flow contains strong wake interactions, recirculation zones, and localized vortical structures between and downstream of the buildings.
+This behaviour is more evident in the turbulent two-building test case, where the flow contains strong wake interactions, recirculation zones, and localized vortical structures between and downstream of the buildings.

 In this case, the Q-criterion comparison shows that lcHOSVD preserves the main coherent structures more clearly, while lcSVD provides a faster but more globally smoothed reconstruction.
 The difference becomes visible around the near-building wake region, where the tensor structure used by lcHOSVD helps retain directional spatial interactions.